phoenixframework/phoenix/deployment/E_heroku.md

   pool_size: String.to_integer(System.get_env("POOL_SIZE") || "10"),
   ssl: true
 ```
 Take note of the `POOL_SIZE` option because it's not set by default on Heroku.
 You will want to set this to near the max available connections and leave a couple open.
-If you open multiple dynos you will need to cut this number in half.
+If you open multiple dynos, you will need to cut this number in half.

 For example the default hobby database allows 20 connection.
 So you might want to set this number to 18 to leave room for migrations and mix tasks.
-If you need a second dyno you would then want to set `POOL_SIZE` to 9 giving each dyno an equal share.
+If you need a second dyno, you will then want to set `POOL_SIZE` to 9 giving each dyno an equal share.

 If you do not know how many connections your Heroku Postgres instance provides, the following command should tell you: `heroku pg | grep Connections`